Letter from the Chief of Orthopaedics

-MedStar Union Memorial Hospital, a 350-bed community hospital, is home to one of the leading orthopaedic training programs in the country.
+MedStar Union Memorial Hospital, a 350-bed community hospital, is home to one of the leading orthopaedic training programs in the country as well as the Curtis National Hand Center.
+The Orthopaedic Surgery Residency at MedStar Union Memorial Hospital is a five-year training program started in 1971.
 Two residents per year enter the program.
-With over 6,000 inpatient and outpatient cases per year, our five-year residency ensures that trainees receive extensive exposure to general orthopaedics and its subspecialties.
+With over 20 Orthopaedic Surgeons, our program performs over 6,000 operative cases per year.
+Our residency ensures that trainees receive extensive exposure to general orthopaedics and its subspecialties.
 Residents gain valuable experience evaluating and managing patients of all ages in both the inpatient and outpatient settings.
-Broad exposure to orthopaedic subspecialty areas including joint replacement surgery, spine surgery, arthroscopic surgery and sports medicine, foot and ankle surgery, shoulder and elbow surgery, and hand surgery as well as adult reconstruction and extremity trauma is provided.
+Broad exposure to orthopaedic subspecialty areas including joint replacement, spine, sports medicine, foot and ankle, shoulder and elbow, hand, trauma, pediatric orthopaedics and orthopaedic oncology is provided.

-MedStar Union Memorial Orthopaedics enjoys a unique greater than 1:1 full-time faculty-to- resident ratio.
+MedStar Union Memorial Orthopaedics enjoys a uniquely high full-time faculty-to-resident ratio.
+Faculty mentors are assigned to residents at the start of your intern year and help guide both academic and clinical growth with regular meetings.
 Working closely with easily accessible faculty mentors, residents obtain a well-rounded experience through a large volume of patient interactions in all areas of orthopaedic surgery.

-We are fortunate to have strong affiliations with our neighboring academic institutions within Baltimore, obtaining our pediatric orthopaedic training at Johns Hopkins Hospital and our major adult trauma experience at the Shock Trauma Unit of the University of Maryland Medical Center.
+All rotations are completed in the Baltimore area.
+Our hand surgery experience is on campus at the Curtis National Hand Center, which has over 15 Hand surgeons.
+We are fortunate to have strong affiliations with our neighboring academic institutions, obtaining our pediatric orthopaedic training at Johns Hopkins Hospital and our major adult trauma experience at the Shock Trauma Unit of the University of Maryland Medical Center.

 Contact Information for Orthopaedic Surgery Residency